acoular/acoular/docs/source/index.rst

     * - :doc:`news/index`

-      - Release notes for the current Version of Acoular.
+      - Release notes for the current version of Acoular.

     * - :doc:`examples/index`